shannongross/shannongross.github.io/_posts/2019-09-05-data-science-policy-analysis.md

 - Difficult (but important) to come up with an appropriate palette
     - Tip: use a very simple color palette (e.g. blue - white - red works well)
     - Tip: map low values to cool colors and high values to warm colors to make visualization intuitive

+**Scatter Plot Matrices**: construct all possible 2D scatter plots and display them together in matrix format
+- the scatter plot matrix is symmetric across the diagonal
+- a convenient way to get a quick overview and find pairings that deserve a closer look
+- unwieldly (hard to see anything) after about a half dozen variables
+- half of the graphs produced are redundant, so you could replace them with something else (e.g. KDE plots, histograms, etc)

+**Parallel Coordinate Plots**
+- show more variables
+- instead of putting coordinate plots perpendicular to one another, have them parallel
+- downside is that they are not that intuitive to someone who has never seen one before.
+After it is explained to the reader, however, they are quite nice.
+- main use of these is to find interesting clusters in high-dimensional data sets
+- Many times, you'll want to normalize the ranges of the results so that they are all on the same scale (e.g. between 0 and 1 is often useful)
+- the appearance of the plot is dependent on the order of the parallel axes.
+It's a good idea to use an interactive tool (like Plotly) or to manually reshuffle them to see if there is any significant impact.

 ## Trivariate Plot options
 - Surface Plots (3D contour plots)